carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 class NS.MemberNS.MemberClassT {}
 ```

-When there are multiple declared names in binding patterns in the same pattern, particularly `var`
+When there are multiple declared names in binding patterns in the same pattern,
-and `let`, all names must be in the same namespace.
-For example:
+all names must be in the same namespace.
+Because namespace members can only be
+declared in the same scope as the namespace, a namespace-qualified pattern
+binding can only be used in the pattern of a `var` or `let` declaration.
+For
+example:

 ```carbon
 namespace NS;